-Education and outreach are extremely important aspects of the fight against invasive mussels and this pair excels at communicating with the public.
+Education and outreach are extremely important aspects of the fight against invasive mussels and this canine pair excels at communicating with the public.
 In addition to routine boat inspection, the dogs have participated in many demonstrations for a variety of audiences and thoroughly enjoy presenting their message!
 These fast-paced, entertaining presentations are powerful tools for educating groups of all ages.
-Rosebud and Ismay would love to show off their skills.
+Rosebud and Ismay love to show off their skills.

-Please contact us to schedule a demonstration.
+Contact us to schedule a demonstration.

 Our dogs are trained to independently search areas such as shorelines marinas, and docks for invasive zebra and quagga mussels.
 In these “hasty searches,” the dogs are able to cover large areas quickly, working on, or off-lead to help managers identify areas for closer inspection or for additional sampling (such as eDNA sampling).